actinia-org/actinia-module-plugin/README.md

 ### Running tests
-You can run the tests in the actinia docker:
+You can run the tests in the actinia-modules--plugin-test docker.
+For that you can comment the execution of the test in the docker/actinia-modules-plugin-test/Dockerfile `RUN ./tests_with_redis.sh` and run the following commands:
 ```
 docker build -f docker/actinia-module-plugin-test/Dockerfile -t actinia-module-plugin-test .

+# run docker (here the tests folder can also be mounted for development of further tests)
 docker run -it actinia-module-plugin-test -i

 cd /src/actinia-module-plugin/